RohitChandupatla/Habit-Reminder/rfp.md

 4. If the details entered are **correct**, the page is redirected to **admin panel**.
 5. If the details entered are **incorrect**, an error message is displayed stating **"Invalid credentials.
 Please contact the administrator"**

+### Header and Footer:

+1. The screen has logo on the left side
+2. The right side of the screen is with account icon which contains profile settings and logout.
+3. The footer has add a joke icon which is used to add a habit to the account.

+### View Habits:

+1. User has atleast one habit which can be added after profile creation
+2. The habit can be viewed by clicking on the habit name
+3. User can check the habits and check in the box if the habit is completed.

  ## Expected Entities:

  ### User